OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/README.md

 Some would require an Internet access, but most of them can be displayed on any browser on a machine running on the same network as the server (laptops, tablets, cell-phones)

-There will also be a script to produce a production archive, in order to deploy the product without having to start from the Git repo.

 ### Rationale

 Even small boards like the Raspberry Pi can swallow heavy data computing.